 - Git workflows (fork, merge, peer review)

 TargetProcess easily adapts to your management approach.
-It is a popular commercial agile project management tool in the market.
+It is a popular commercial agile project management tool in the market and a strong Jira competitor.
 An ideal alternative to JIRA, it allows following a Scrum, Kanban or customized Agile approach.

 - Create various boards